-- Arguably most important is the consideration of representative surface roughnesses instead of a smooth surface, which would improve the impact angle distributions (and thus the erosion prediction) for all impinging particle species. - Providing neutral impact energy and angular distributions from EIRENE would improve the predictions for erosion by CXN impact. - Further reducing the gap between grid boundary and FW surface in the input plasma background, e.g. by onion skin modelling or codes like EMC3-EIRENE and the upcoming version of SOLPS-ITER with an extended-grid functionality, would render the extrapolation of plasma parameters obsolete, thus improving the erosion prediction for ion impact. - Finally, castellation gaps were completely neglected in the present study.
+- Arguably most important is the consideration of representative surface roughnesses instead of a smooth surface, which would improve the impact angle distributions (and thus the erosion prediction) for all impinging particle species. - Providing neutral impact energy and angular distributions from EIRENE would improve the predictions for erosion by CX neutrals impact. - In general, ERO2.0 predictions are highly dependent on the input plasma backgrounds.
+In particular, further reducing the gap between grid boundary and FW surface in the input plasma background, e.g. by onion skin modelling or codes like EMC3-EIRENE and the upcoming version of SOLPS-ITER with an extended-grid functionality, would render the extrapolation of plasma parameters obsolete, thus improving the erosion prediction for ion impact.

+- Castellation gaps were completely neglected in the present study.
 The majority of the erosion however is seen on enhanced heat flux (EHF) panels (e.g. 5, 8, 9), which have 12 mm square tile castellations.
-The castellation could potentially lead to an additional source of erosion, which could be investigated using a more precise wall geometry model that resolves the castellations.
+Field lines striking the sides of the castellations might have much closer to normal angles of incidence, which might reduce sputtering yields but at the same time increase the particle flux, which might increase total erosion.
+These effects should be investigated using a more precise wall geometry model that resolves the castellations. - The input sputtering yield data for Be are another source of uncertainty, although the data used here have been validated experimentally at JET and PISCES-B [3].
+However, the contribution of chemically assisted physical sputtering (CAPS) and subsequent transport of BeD molecules were neglected here for simplicity, and should be included in the future.